-Building a Stagecoach
+Building a Yellowstone Stagecoach

-This year something special was built in our Gardiner, Montana shop: a stagecoach.
+In 2016, something special was built in our Gardiner, Montana shop: a stagecoach.
 The stagecoaches in Yellowstone are a historic and beautiful remnant of past transportation before engines and paved roads.
 These days guests can still hop on a replica of the original stagecoaches in Yellowstone at Roosevelt Lodge.

 The life of a Yellowstone stagecoach is about 25 years.
 A few of our stagecoaches were ready for a replacement.
 This monumental task to rebuild the stagecoach from scratch was taken up by our employee Tony Leftwich.
-We wanted to share his experience about building this iconic transportation:
+We wanted to share his experience building this iconic transportation: